rpdelaney/l4d2-tourney-rules/legend.md

 ### \*Rtg

 Elo rating.
 This is the chess equivalent of MMR.
-Since teams in RBT 6 aren't rated, it's not used.
+Since teams in aren't rated, it's not used.

 ### \*T